Particle tracking using IDL -- John C. Crocker and

 (Rg)^2 = sum(mass_i*(r_i^2 + 1/6)) / (total mass)

-also that the same problem occurs in the
+also that the same definition is used in the